GWS-CLI — Google Workspace CLI Playbook for Solanasis

 gws auth status

-# Should show your Google account emailCredential Storage
+# Should show today's calendar eventsCredential Storage

 - Location:

-~/.config/gws/credentials.json - Encrypted with AES-256-GCM
+~/.config/gws/credentials.enc(encrypted) - Encrypted with AES-256-GCM

-- Encryption key stored in Windows Credential Manager
+- Encryption key stored in Windows Credential Manager (interactive sessions) or file-based fallback (headless)

 - Automatic token refresh — no manual re-auth needed (unless revoked)

-Headless/Scheduled Task Auth
+Headless/SSH/Scheduled Task Auth

-- Set
+- Account:

 3. Google Calendar Commands